 Lowering Blood Pressure

-Studies have shown an association between lower blood pressure and an increase in olive oil consumption.
-The Mediterranean diet has been linked to lower blood pressure and cardiovascular disease 12.
+Studies have shown an association between lower blood pressure and an increase in its consumption.
+According to Harvard and others, the Mediterranean diet has been linked to lower blood pressure and cardiovascular disease 12.
+This is more beneficial for the heart.

 Blood Vessel Health

-Olive oil has been shown to help improve the lining of blood vessels.
+It has been shown to help improve the lining of blood vessels.
 A study published in 2015 showed blood vessels opened up and increased blood flow in people who included it in their diet 13.
+Healthy blood vessels helps the heart work less harder.

 Alzheimer’s disease is the most common form of dementia causing problems with memory, thinking and behavior.
-A common feature of the disease is the build-up of proteins known as beta-amyloid plaques in certain neurons in the brain.
+Common conditions of the disease is the build-up of proteins known as beta-amyloid plaques in certain neurons in the brain.

 Animal studies have shown extra virgin to clear the beta-amyloid proteins from the brain helping to prevent Alzheimer’s disease 16.